kleithegreat/second-brain/tamu/3S24/CSCE_312/notes/vahid_ch5.md

     - := is used to denote the assignment of a value to a variable
     - == is used to denote the comparison of two values
 ## 5.3 RTL Design Process
-- RTL design follows a two step process simliar to combinational design
+- RTL design follows a two step process similar to combinational design
     - First we capture the behavior of the system using a HLSM
     - Then we convert the HLSM into a circuit using RTL level components
 - Converting an HLSM to a circuit is aided by a standard processor architecture, similar to how combinational logic used a standard architecture of a state register and combinational logic